Sarah Thomas (marathon swimmer): Lake Powell

 After being introduced to the sport of open water swimming through the Horsetooth Open Water Swim, Thomas went on to become the 59th person to complete the Triple Crown of Open Water Swimming in 2012 among other noteworthy swims such as Loch Ness.

 On July 19, 2013, Thomas became the first person to complete a 68.4 km two-way crossing of Lake Tahoe, completing the double-crossing in 22 hours 30 minutes.
-Less than two months later, on 7 September 2013, she became the first person to complete a two-way crossing of Lake Memphremagog (in the 80.4 km In Search of Memphre race).
+Less than two months later, on 7 September 2013, she became the first person to complete a two-way crossing of Lake Memphremagog in the 80.4 km In Search of Memphre race.
 She completed the swim in 30 hours 1 minute These back-to-back back-to-backs earned her the 2013 Barra Award for Most Impressive Body of Work in Marathon Swimming.
 She was also nominated for the World Open Water Swimming (WOWSA) Woman of the Year for the "unprecedented" nature of both swims that each "elevated her to the elusive 24-Hour Club status".

 In 2017, Thomas broke the world record for longest current-neutral swim with her crossing of Lake Powell.
-The Lake Powell swim was an 80-mile (128.7 km) crossing of Lake Powell along the Utah-Arizona border from Bullfrog to Wahweap beginning on October 4, 2016 and ending on October 6, 2016 (56 hours 5 minutes 26 seconds).
+The Lake Powell swim was an 80 mi crossing of Lake Powell along the Utah-Arizona border from Bullfrog to Wahweap beginning on October 4, 2016 and ending on October 6, 2016 in 56 hours 5 minutes 26 seconds.
 Her solo swim across Lake Powell was voted the 2016 World Open Water Swimming Performance of the Year for "[stretching] her imagination and that of the entire global open water swimming community".

 Lake Champlain

-One year after breaking the world record for longest current-neutral swim for Lake Powell, Thomas broke the world record once more in 2017, this time by over 20 miles in Lake Champlain.
-Her 104.6 miles swim was the first current-neutral open water swim of over 100 miles, and as of 2021 the world record for longest unassisted open-water swim.
+One year after breaking the world record for longest current-neutral swim for Lake Powell, Thomas broke the world record once more in 2017, this time by over 20 mi in Lake Champlain.
+Her 104.6 mi swim was the first current-neutral open water swim of over 100 mi, and as of 2021 the world record for longest unassisted open-water swim.
 Her swim began on August 7, 2017 at Rouses Point, New York at the north of the lake and took a loop to and around Gardiner Island, Addison County, Vermont before ending at Rouses Point, New York on August 10, 2017.
 The swim took a total of 67 hours and 16 minutes.
 For this feat she garnered another nomination by WOWSA for Open Water Swimming Performance of the Year and was described as "simply mind-boggling and typical of Thomas’ tenacity".